gyrdym/ml_algo/README.md

 ### Evaluate the performance of the model

-Assume, we chose really good hyperparameters.
-In order to validate this hypothesis let's use CrossValidator instance created before:
+Assume, we chose perfect hyperparameters.
+In order to validate this hypothesis, let's use CrossValidator instance created before:

 ````dart